Aksoy Named Editor of Journal on Tropical Medicine

 Some of the research already featured in the journal has subsequently appeared in leading scientific and medical journals and in national and international media.
 Such coverage has elevated the awareness of diseases that in many cases are largely forgotten about in developed countries, she said.
 This attention, in turn, has put the diseases on the agendas of the United Nations and the World Health Organization.

 Aksoy’s own research interests include the transmission of human African Trypanosomiasis, also known as sleeping sickness.
 She is conducting research to see if the tsetse fly, the disease’s vector, can be genetically altered so that it is unable to transmit the parasite that causes illness to humans and livestock.

 In her role as editor, Aksoy will continue conducting manuscript writing workshops.
 The seminars explain the process of getting research published to young scientists, ethical considerations and common reasons why manuscripts are rejected.

 PLoS Neglected Tropical Diseases is the newest of seven scientific and medical journals published by the Public Library of Science.
 Articles published in these community journals are immediately accessible for readers free of charge.
 Other School of Public Health faculty involved in the journal include Christian Tschudi and Diane McMahon-Pratt, both of whom serve as associate editors.

-This Article was submitted by Denise Laraine Meyer, on Friday, August 03, 2012.
+This article was submitted by Denise L Meyer on August 3, 2012.